MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/2-exercise-create-branch-alice.md

     </html>
     ```

 1. Save and close the file.
-You can click the ellipse (...) in the right corner of the cloud editor, or use the accelerator key (Ctrl+S on Windows and Linux, Cmd+S on macOS).
+You can click the ellipse (...) in the right corner of the cloud editor.
+Or, you can use the accelerator key (Ctrl+S on Windows and Linux, Cmd+S on macOS).

-1. Change directories to the **Assets** directory and open **site.css** in the editor:
+1. Change directories to the *Assets* directory, and then open *site.css* in the editor:

     ```bash
     cd Assets
     code site.css
     ```

-1. Add the following CSS to it:
+1. Add the following CSS to the file:

     ```css
     h1, h2, h3, h4, h5, h6 { font-family: sans-serif; }